hotosm/osm-analytics-fsp/Proposal.md

 The current cruncher overview diagram can be found [here](https://github.com/GFDRR/osm-analytics-cruncher/blob/master/documentation/diagram.pdf)

 #### Old Implementation
-In the old implementation, to add anew Tag, these are the steps to take. let us use waterways as an example as seen [here](https://github.com/hotosm/osm-analytics-cruncher/commit/3afb607856cf981ce59593d1f2c0404b206e1761)
+In the old implementation, to add a new Tag, these are the steps to take. let us use waterways as an example as seen [here](https://github.com/hotosm/osm-analytics-cruncher/commit/3afb607856cf981ce59593d1f2c0404b206e1761)
 1. Create a filter configuration for the Tag
 2. Add Code to the run.sh script to enable crunching